What are the practical consequences of LULUCF Regulation for the forest-based sector?

 The main focus will be on the planning of future harvesting levels and potential implications for the domestic wood supply in the EU and, specifically, on the down-stream value chains.

-The workshop is dedicated to experts of the forest-based sector stakeholders, and it is open to experts, stakeholders, policymakers and researchers who have an interest in the topic.
+The workshop was dedicated to experts of the forest-based sector stakeholders, and it is open to experts, stakeholders, policymakers and researchers who have an interest in the topic.

-• Moderator of the event: Aigar Kallas, RMK – Estonian State Forest – Moderator’s Conclusions
+• Moderator of the event: Aigar Kallas, Estonian State Forest (RMK)

 • Fabio Boscaleri, Tuscany Region – Welcome addresses

-• Nils Torvalds, Member of the EU Parliament (to be confirmed) – Objectives of the LULUCF Regulation
+• Katarina Dahlman on behalf of Nils Torvalds, Member of the EU Parliament – Objectives of the LULUCF Regulation

 How managed forests and wood products contribute towards fulfilling the Paris Agreement ambitions